dougeby/IntuneDocs/intune/migration-guide-prepare.md

 ---
 # required metadata

-title: Prepare Intune for mobile device management | Microsoft Docs
+title: Prepare Intune for mobile device management
 description: The purpose of this article is to help the readers evaluate their business and technical requirements before migrating to Intune.
 keywords:
 author: andredm7